MarcTheSpark/scamp/README.md

 # SCAMP (Suite for Computer-Assisted Music in Python)

-SCAMP is an computer-assisted composition framework in Python that manages the flow of musical time, plays back notes via [FluidSynth](http://www.fluidsynth.org/) or over OSC, and quantizes and exports the result to music notation in the form of MusicXML or Lilypond.
+SCAMP is an computer-assisted composition framework in Python designed to act as a hub, flexibly connecting the composer-programmer to a wide variety of resources for playback and notation.
+SCAMP provides functionality to manage the flow of musical time, play back notes via [FluidSynth](http://www.fluidsynth.org/) or MIDI or OSC messages to an external synthesizer, and quantizes and exports the result to music notation in the form of MusicXML or Lilypond.
 This framework is the distillation of years of practice composing algorithmic and computer-assisted music in Python and aims to address pervasive technical challenges while imposing as little as possible on the aesthetic choices of the user.

 ## Features